VincentTam/vincenttam.github.io/source/_posts/2014-05-24-using-mathjax-in-category-list-entries.markdown

 ---

-About three weeks ago, I successfully changed the category "LaTeX" to "$\rm \LaTeX$".
-By trial, I discovered that `$\rm \LaTeX$` should be input for "categories" at the head of the markdown source file of each Octopress post/page.
+About three weeks ago, I successfully changed the category "LaTeX" to "$\rm \LaTeX$".[^1]  By trial, I discovered that `$\rm \LaTeX$` should be input for "categories" at the head of the markdown source file of each Octopress post/page.
 Then, previewing the rendered contents at port 4000 at locolhost, I could see the category "$\rm \LaTeX$" rendered by Mathjax at the bottom of each post/page.
-Moreover, in the category list in the sidebar at the right-hand side, the item "$\rm \LaTeX$" was also correctly displayed.
+Moreover, in the category list in the sidebar at the right-hand side, the item "$\rm
+\LaTeX$" was also correctly displayed.
 However, as I clicked it, I was brought to a page which titled something similar to "Error 404".
-Then, I realized that I need to modify the category list plugin[^1] so as to fix this error.
+Then, I realized that I need to modify the category list plugin[^2] so as to fix this error.
 I jotted the trailing part of wrong URL down:
 "-rm-latex-".

 Fortunately, the hyperlink for the category "$\rm \LaTeX$" at the